-This online program utilizes world-class faculty who have decades of expertise in leading and managing complex health-systems and in training and mentoring future leaders who will be steering these entities into the next decade.
-This program is modeled after the UNC Eshelman School of Pharmacy’s Master of Science Degree in Pharmaceutical Sciences residential program, however the online program does not require a two-year residency.
+The program is modeled after our Master of Science Degree in Pharmaceutical Sciences residential program, however it does not require a two-year residency.
 Integrating literature and experience with robust student engagement provides a rich training ground for leadership development, that is applicable in all sectors of health-system.

 The core curriculum consists of course work in advanced topics with human resource management, health-systems financial management, medication safety, and quality improvement, health-system pharmacy operations and much more.

 Courses are taught within the Division of Practice Advancement and Clinical Education (PACE) through synchronous education.

 |PACE 815 Evaluation Research and Project Design (McLaughlin)||3|

 |PACE 833 Overview to Health Systems (Savage / Fortier)||3|

 |PHRS 899 Seminar (Sheldon / Tryon)||1|

 |PACE 820 Health-System Pharmacy Leadership (Granko / Eckel)||3|